ECSONG's Public Nut Groves

 The plantations include two dozen plantations of nut bearing trees and shrubs, with thousands of specimens of about a dozen species.
 Nut pines, oaks, black walnuts, butternuts, bitternut hickory, shagbark hickory, American chestnut and horse chestnut are represented: beaked hazel and American beech occur naturally.
 Most are similar in nature to a woodlot.
 Our programs offer participants the opportunity to observe, learn and experience agro-forestry activities specific to nut trees.

 The land is owned by the NCC, whose staff and equipment help maintain the plantations along with volunteers.
-It is a collaborative project between ECSONG, the NCC, the International Oak Society, the Canadian Chestnut Council, and the Ontario Ministry of Natural Resources, with help from the Eastern Ontario Model Forest and the Ottawa Stewardship Council.
+It is a collaborative project between ECSONG, the NCC, the International Oak Society, the Canadian Chestnut Council, and the Ontario Ministry of Natural Resources, with help from the Eastern Ontario Model Forest.

 Oak Valley Nut Grove